Esri/arcgis-maps-sdk-java-samples/map_view/show-location-history/README.md

 ## How to use the sample

-Click the button to start tracking your location, which will appear as points on the map.
-A line will connect the points for easier visualization.
+The sample loads with a moving simulated location data source.
+Click the button to start tracking the location, which will appear as red points on the map.
+A green line will connect the points for easier visualization.
 Click the button again to stop updating the location history.
-This sample uses a simulated data source to allow the sample to be useful on devices without a location data source.

 ## How it works

 1. Create a `GraphicsOverlay` to show each point and another `GraphicsOverlay` for displaying the route line.
-2. Create a `SimulatedLocationDataSource` and initialize it with a polyline.
+2. Create a `SimulatedLocationDataSource` and initialize it with a `Polyline`.
 Start the `SimulatedLocationDataSource` to begin receiving location updates.
 3. Use a `LocationChangedListener` on the `simulatedLocationDataSource` to get location updates.
 4. When the location updates store that location, display a point on the map at the location, and re-create the route polyline.

 ## Relevant API

-* LocationDataSource
-* LocationDataSource.Location
 * LocationDataSource.LocationChangedEvent
 * LocationDataSource.LocationChangedListener
-* LocationDataSource.Position
 * LocationDisplay.AutoPanMode
 * MapView.LocationDisplay
 * SimulatedLocationDataSource